 Custom fields can be grouped to make all the related information available in one place.
 Click here to know how grouping is done.

-Once the data for the custom fields are captured and stored, they appear on the Customer Details section.
+Once the data for the custom fields are captured and stored, they appear on the detail section of the respective page.

 The custom fields created for your site will be available in the filter section when you search or filter customers/subscriptions.